Robust Regulation of Firms' Access to Consumer Data: Model

 Throughout the analysis, I fix and denote by $x^* \in \Delta(V)$ the market faced by the monopolist.
 Let $v_{i^*}$ be the highest price among all optimal prices for market $x^*$:

-I will refer to $v_{i^*}$ as the \textit{uniform monopoly price} and I will assume that $v_{i^*}$ is strictly below the highest possible valuation; i.e, $v_{i^*} < v_{K}$\footnote{As it will be shown in Claim \ref{claim:claim1}, a database yields the maximum worst-case consumer surplus if and only if it achieves a consumer surplus weakly greater than $u^*$ for all plausible conditional distributions of valuations given labels.
-If $v_{i^*}=v_{K}$, then $u^*=0$, and therefore any database yields the maximum worst-case consumer surplus.
-To avoid this trivial case, I assume that $v_{i^*} < v_{K}$.}.
-Given this uniform monopoly price, the corresponding consumer surplus is given by
+I will refer to $v_{i^*}$ as the \textit{uniform monopoly price}.
+Given this uniform monopoly price, the corresponding consumer surplus is given by:

+To avoid trivialities in the analysis, assume that $u^*>0$\footnote{As I will show later in Lemma~\ref{lemma:WC=F1}, a covariate yields the maximum worst-case consumer surplus if and only if it achieves a consumer surplus weakly greater than $u^*$ for all plausible conditional distributions of valuations given labels.
+If $u^*=0$, then any covariate yields the maximum worst-case consumer surplus.
+To avoid this trivial case, I assume that $u^*>0$.}.
+This implies that there is a valuation $v_k$ higher than the uniform monopoly price $v_{i^*}$, and the proportion of consumer that have valuation $v_k$ is strictly positive.
+That is, $x^*_k>0$.